ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ToggleHighlightTouchpad method is a shortcut method that makes it easier to toggle the highlight state of the controller touchpad element.

-#### ToggleHighlightApplicationMenu/3
+#### ToggleHighlightButtonOne/3

-  > `public void ToggleHighlightApplicationMenu(bool state, Color? highlight = null, float duration = 0f)`
+  > `public void ToggleHighlightButtonOne(bool state, Color? highlight = null, float duration = 0f)`

   * Parameters
-   * `bool state` - The highlight colour state, `true` will enable the highlight on the application menu and `false` will remove the highlight from the application menu.
+   * `bool state` - The highlight colour state, `true` will enable the highlight on button one and `false` will remove the highlight from button one.
-   * `Color? highlight` - The colour to highlight the application menu with.
+   * `Color? highlight` - The colour to highlight button one with.
    * `float duration` - The duration of fade from white to the highlight colour.
   * Returns
    * _none_

-The ToggleHighlightApplicationMenu method is a shortcut method that makes it easier to toggle the highlight state of the controller application menu element.
+The ToggleHighlightButtonOne method is a shortcut method that makes it easier to toggle the highlight state of the button one controller element.

 #### ToggleHighlighBody/3